-We recently introduced you to the unique Tait GeoFencing solution available in our TP9300 and TM9300 terminals.
+We recently introduced you to the unique Tait GeoFencing solution available in our portable and mobile terminals.
 You’ve seen how it works and what it does, but what does it mean for your organization?
 How can Tait GeoFencing enhance worker safety and efficiency?

 The functionality Tait GeoFencing provides is broad and customizable, allowing each organization to use it as best suits their needs.
 The constant however, is that Tait GeoFencing can enhance safety and efficiency, and reduce the complexity of every-day tasks.